chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

   where :math:`\phi` is the phase order parameter.

-* ``set cahn hilliard barycenter name`` name of the output file contianing the position and velocity of the barycenter for Cahn-Hilliard simulations
+* ``cahn hilliard barycenter name`` name of the output file containing the position and velocity of the barycenter for Cahn-Hilliard simulations

-* ``calculate phase statistics``: controls if calculation of phase statistics coming from the solution of the Cahn-Hilliard equations is enabled.
-Statistics include: minimum, maximum, average and standard-deviation of the phase order parameter.
+* ``calculate phase statistics``: outputs phase statistics from the solution of the Cahn-Hilliard equations, including minimum, maximum, average, and standard deviation of the phase order parameter.

   .. warning::